Doctor of Pharmacy

-In addition to the University’s general application fee, Canadian applicants are required to pay a pharmacy application fee of $125 CAD and international applicants $175 CAD.
+In addition to the University’s general application fee, Canadian applicants are also required to pay an additional pharmacy application fee of $125 CAD and international applicants $175 CAD.

 Upon completion of the Pharm.D. program, pharmacy graduates have many exciting opportunities for beginning their careers, including a variety of practice settings.
 Some career choices include:

 - Community pharmacy